 To be honest, in long-term traveling, planning doesn’t work, because there will be times when you will end up in places where you won’t feel very comfortable while there will be others where you’ll think you belong and want to stay forever.
 It has happened to me so many times that I visited a place with so many expectations, and once I arrived there, I just wanted to leave.

 So I decided “why do I keep planning if I am in no hurry?”
 Now whenever I feel like leaving, I leave.
 And if I feel I belong to a place, I stay put for as long as I feel right.
 Going with the flow is the best way to deal with long-term planning!

 For example, when I volunteered in Australia, I originally planned to stay for only a week, but I ended up staying for over two weeks (despite having only 1 month in the country in total) because I loved the place.

-So yea, use these travel tips and leave it to your feet to take you places!
+So yea, use these travel tips and let your feet take you to places!